FANTASTIC TALES!

 I didn’t know any of that though.
 There was no cut that had become infected, the skin there had been previously whole.
 So, my logical deduction was that this was my prayer being answered.
 Mama Pele was sucking the poisons out of me, and this was the result.
 And, as unscientific as that sounds, I still believe that is exactly what happened.

-I had applied my will and intention to the mass of flowing electromagnetic power contained in that lava flow that it should latch on to all that was poisonous in my own electromagnetic field and extract it.
-The open sore was the echo of that ritual at the physical level, enabled by the Staph my body had recruited to do the job, but in order to understand how I got to that conclusion and why I still believe it, I need to explain about the shamanistic perspective.
+I had applied my will and intention to the mass of flowing electromagnetic power contained in that lava flow, that it should latch on to all that was poisonous in my own electromagnetic field and extract it.
+The open sore was the echo of that ritual at the physical level, facilitated by the Staph my body had recruited to do the job, but in order to understand how I got to that conclusion and why I still believe it, I need to explain about the shamanistic perspective.

 * * *

 Shamanism was the first spiritual tradition I embraced, way back in college.
 It had been sparked up by my first Psilocybin experience, undertaken in the woods that surrounded my college.
-I was with my roommate Josh, who was a more experienced tripper, and it was a safe, joyous, profound, and life-altering experience.
+I was with my roommate, Josh, who was a more experienced tripper, and it was a safe, joyous, profound, and life-altering experience.

 The forest breathed.
 The plants, ground, and sky formed a single, pulsating tapestry, and all wove into and through each other.
 Moving, shimmering, alive.
 And I was part of it.
 I WAS it.
 It was my first lived experience of being an organism that was not on the Earth, but rather inextricably woven into the Earth.
-I was part of the consciousness field of all that was around me, and I was also the sum total of that field, and that was perceived not only with the eyes, but with the unshakable bone-deep knowing that we are, none of us, ever alone.
+I was part of the consciousness field of all that was around me, and I was also the sum total of that field, and that was perceived not only with the eyes, but with an unshakable bone-deep knowing that we are, none of us, ever alone.

 Well, that changed me.
 I had always been a questioner.
 I already didn’t relate to the mainstream medical model and how it’s acceptance of germ theory painted a picture that we were constantly being attacked by our environment, and we had to defend against it.